Gene genealogies in haploid populations evolving according to sweepstakes reproduction: Conclusion

 We investigate multiple-merger coalescents where the driving measure $\Xi$ is of the form

 where $\Lambda_{+}$ is a finite measure on $(0,1]$ without an atom at zero.
 In our formulation $\Xi$ always retains an atom at zero.
 The coalescents derived here are based on a construction where most of the time small (relative to the population size) families occurs, but occasionally the environment favours the generation of (at least one) large family.
-Sweepstakes reproduction is incorporated as in Definition~\ref{def:haplrandomalpha} and Definition~\ref{def:alpha-random-one} with an upper bound on the number of potential offspring any one individual may produce.
+Sweepstakes reproduction is incorporated as in Definition~\ref{def:haplrandomalpha} \breyta{(type $A$ random environment)} and Definition~\ref{def:alpha-random-one} \breyta{(type $B$ random environment)} with an upper bound on the number of potential offspring any one individual may produce. \breyta{Sweepstakes reproduction, for example in broadcast spawning marine organisms, may occur through chance matching of favorable environmental conditions and reproduction \citep{HP11,Li1998,H82,B94}.
+Random environments similar to the ones in Definitions~\ref{def:haplrandomalpha} and ~\ref{def:alpha-random-one} seem natural for modeling sweepstakes reproduction. }

 In our formulation (recall \eqref{eq:PXiJ}) the upper bound $\uN$ on the number of potential offspring determines if the limiting coalescent admits multiple-mergers (recall~\eqref{eq:35}).
 For comparison, $\Lambda = \one{\alpha \ge 2}\delta_{0} + \one{1 \le \alpha < 2}\Lambda_{+}$ absent a bound on the number of potential offspring \citep{schweinsberg03}.
 Moreover, we show that restricting $\uN$ to the order of the population size is sufficient to obtain a multiple-merger coalescent.
 In contrast, convergence to the original (complete) Beta$(2-\alpha,\alpha)$-coalescent requires the (slightly) stronger assumption of $\uN/N \to \infty$.
 Applying an upper bound appears reasonable for at least some highly fecund populations.
 Considering broadcast spawners, we see potential offspring as representing fertilised eggs (or some later stage in the development of the organisms before maturity is reached).
 It is plausible that the number of fertilised eggs produced by an arbitrary individual for (at least some) broadcast spawners may be at most a fraction of the population size.
 Our numerical results show that an upper bound on the number of potential offspring markedly affects the predicted site-frequency spectrum (see Appendix~\ref{sec:relat-expect-sfs} for examples comparing $\varphi_{i}(n)$ from \eqref{eq:varphi} between $\delta_{0}$-Beta$(\gamma,2-\alpha,\alpha)$-coalescents).
 Thus, even though our extensions (\eqref{eq:PXiJ}, Theorems~\ref{thm:haplrandomalpha} and \ref{thm:hapl-alpha-random-one}) of \eqref{eq:4} are relatively straightforward, the implications for inference of our results are significant.